Corey Paris

 Corey Phillip Paris is an American politician serving as a member of the Connecticut House of Representatives from the 145th district.
 Elected in an April 29, 2021 special election, he assumed office on May 4, 2021.
+He was elected to a second term in November 2022.

-Early life and education
+Early life, education, and professional career

-Paris was born in Little Rock, Arkansas and raised by his grandparents in Kansas City, Kansas.
-He earned a Bachelor of Science degree from Western Connecticut State University and a Master of Public Administration from the University of New Haven.
+Paris was born in Little Rock, Arkansas.
+Raised by his grandparents in Kansas City, Kansas, he earned a Bachelor of Science degree from Western Connecticut State University where he also served as Student Government Association president.
+In 2013, Paris was an intern for the Clinton Global Initiative, an initiative of the Clinton Foundation.
+He holds a Master of Public Administration from the University of New Haven.
+Paris was the chief development officer for the Children's Learning Centers of Fairfield County.
+In April 2024, Paris assumed the role of chief impact officer at Person-to-Person, a nonprofit organization providing resources and support to individuals and families in lower Fairfield County; addresses food insecurity, financial assistance, and educational opportunities.

-Career
+Connecticut General Assembly

 Paris was the president of the Connecticut Young Democrats.
 He also worked for People for the American Way.
 He was elected to the Connecticut House of Representatives on April 27, 2021, special election with 76% of the vote, and assumed office on May 4, 2021.
+He is the first African American male to represent the 145th district.
 During his first term in the legislature, Paris was appointed to serve as a member of the Appropriations, Education, and Environmental committees.

+Paris was re-elected on November 8, 2022, with 75% of the vote.
+He was sworn into his second term, on January 4, 2023.
+He was appointed to the role of Majority Caucus Chair, for the House Democratic Caucus.
+His committee appointments include Education, Higher Education & Employment Advancement, and a reappointment to the Appropriations committee, where he serves as vice chair.
+Additionally, Paris co-chairs the bipartisan Future Caucus.